hakanozler/AJDTPlug-in/README.md

 AJDTPlug-in
 ===========

-Research Internship I
+Research Internship I 2012-2013 Academic Year | University of Antwerpen

-This plug-in is created for AspectJ Developers to improve understandability of aspects Here is the paper about the plug-in : https://www.dropbox.com/s/45gidr2rbqi1zjg/ResearchInternship-HakanOzler.pdf
+This plug-in is created for AspectJ Developers in order to enhance the understandability of aspects modules.
+Here is the paper about the plug-in : https://www.dropbox.com/s/45gidr2rbqi1zjg/ResearchInternship-HakanOzler.pdf